glevyhas/pix-plot/README.md

 You can add, remove or re-order these, change the labels to make them more meaningful, and/or adjust the image that symbolizes each hotspot in the left-hand **Hotspots** menu. *Hint: to get the name of an image that you feel better reflects the cluster, click on it in the visualization and it will appear suffixed to the URL.*

-## Curating Metadata
+## Adding Metadata

 If you have metadata associated with each of your images, you can pass in that metadata when running the data processing script.
 Doing so will allow the PixPlot viewer to display the metadata associated with an image when a user clicks on that image.

-To specify the metadata for your image collection, you can add ` --csv=path-to-csv.csv` to the command you use to call the processing script.
+To specify the metadata for your image collection, you can add ` --csv=path-to-metadata.csv` to the command you use to call the processing script.
 For example, you might specify:

 ```bash
 python utils/process_images.py "path/to/images/*.jpg" --csv="data/metadata.csv"